 Personal Attention from Invested Faculty

-The Biology program includes seven faculty members with doctorates in their fields.
-With a departmental emphasis on personalized teaching and close relationships among faculty and students, Biology majors have many opportunities to get to know their professors on a personal level.
+The biology program includes seven faculty members with doctorates in their fields.
+With a departmental emphasis on personalized teaching and close relationships among faculty and students, biology majors have many opportunities to get to know their professors on a personal level.
 Professors teach the laboratory sections as well as lectures instead of relying on teaching assistants, and class sizes are deliberately capped to maximize interaction between faculty and students.
-Each student has an advisor from the Department of Biology whose interest/expertise is aligned with each student (as much as possible) to personalize advisement related to graduate school or career preparation as well as course selection.
+Each student has an adviser from the Department of Biology whose interest/expertise is aligned with each student (as much as possible) to personalize advisement related to graduate school or career preparation as well as course selection.

-Many motivated Biology majors do real research with one (or more) of the faculty at Houghton College.
+Many motivated biology majors do real research with one or more of the faculty at Houghton College.
 Some of these students publish their findings in peer-reviewed journals or present talks and posters at regional and national conferences.
 Opportunities for research include the Collaborative Research in Biology course, independent study, senior honors projects and the Summer Research Institute.
 Students also have traveled with faculty to work with collaborators (e.g., Cornell University, Sierra Nevada mountains of California).

-The Biology Department occupies approximately 15,000 square feet on the third floor of the Paine Center for Science.
-Additional facilities include the Margaret Bush greenhouse and adjacent ecology laboratory on the ground floor and animal facilities on the fifth floor.
+The biology department occupies approximately 15,000 square feet on the third floor of the Paine Center for Science.
+Additional facilities include the Margaret Bush Greenhouse and adjacent ecology laboratory on the ground floor and animal facilities on the fifth floor.
 Biology students have nearly constant access to laboratories, research space and the greenhouse for working on projects and research problems.
-In addition, the Biology floor within the Paine Science Center has a study room close to faculty offices with space dedicated to working, studying or interacting in small groups.
+In addition, the biology floor within the Paine Science Center has a study room close to faculty offices with space dedicated to working, studying or interacting in small groups.

 The main campus in Houghton has 100+ acres of primarily forested land and riverine habitats and is in close proximity to the Genesee River, Roger Tory Peterson Institute for Natural History, and Allegany and Letchworth State Parks for ecological and environmental study and internship opportunities.

-Percent of Biology majors employed or in graduate school within nine months of graduation
+Percent of biology majors employed or in graduate school within nine months of graduation

 All hold PhDs in their field and are involved in collaborative research projects with students